GithubMaster-in/Shadow-Brokers-RDP/README.md

 + Press the down arrow on Connect To Your RDP to get IP, User, Password.

 *IF MY REPO GOT DELETED,ON YOUR GITHUB GO TO .github/workflows > main.yml AND EDIT NEW LINK TO YOUR REPO.
 ALL .BAT in Files FOLDER*
-* PLEASE DON'T MINING CRYPTO AGAIN *
+* PLEASE DON'T MINING CRYPTO AGAIN n*